 Several injured after gunman opens fire at garlic festival in California

-SACRAMENTO: An active shooter was reported at a food festival in California on Sunday (Jul 28) and a police spokesman said there are casualties.
+SACRAMENTO: Police and ambulances raced to a shooting at a food festival in California on Sunday (Jul 28), and video posted on social media showed people at the event running for cover as shots rang out.

-Few other details were immediately available.
-NBC Bay Area said ambulance crews were told 11 people were "down" after shots rang out on the last day of the Gilroy Garlic Festival, an annual three-day event south of San Jose.
+Few details were immediately available, but a police spokesman said there were casualties.

+NBC Bay Area reported that ambulance crews were told 11 people were "down" after the shooting on the last day of the Gilroy Garlic Festival, an annual three-day event south of San Jose.

-Videos posted on social media appeared to show festival attendees scattering in confusion as at least one loud popping sound could be heard in the background.
+Footage uploaded to social media appeared to show festival attendees scattering in confusion as loud popping sounds could be heard in the background.

 "What's going on?" a woman can be heard asking on one video.
 "Who'd shoot up a garlic festival?"